AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU discusses lowering MRLs for mandipropamid on sweet peppers and melons in line with Codex standards
+EU to lower MRLs for mandipropamid on sweet peppers and melons in line with Codex standards

 What is changing and why?

-The European Union (EU) is proposing to lower the maximum residue levels (MRLs) for mandipropamid on sweet peppers from 1 mg/kg to 0.7 mg/kg, and on melons from 0.5 mg/kg to 0.4 mg/kg.
+The European Union (EU) is proposing to lower the maximum residue levels (MRLs) for mandipropamid on sweet peppers from 1 to 0.7 mg/kg, and on melons from 0.5 to 0.4 mg/kg.

 The proposed MRLs are aligned with Codex Alimentarius Commission maximum residue limits (CXLs) for mandipropamid on these products.
-The European Food Safety Authority (EFSA 2023a) did not identify risks to consumers in the EU.
+The European Food Safety Authority did not identify risks to consumers at the current levels.

-This follows MRL increases for mandipropamid on a number of products in 2023 and 2024, as summarised in Table 1.
+This follows MRL increases for mandipropamid on several products in 2024, as summarised in Table 1.

 Actions